unit-io/unitdb/docs/utp.md

 ## Control Message
 ### ACKNOWLEDGE - acknowledgement
-The ACKNOWLEDGE Control Message is sent by the Server in response to CONNECT, SUBSCRIBE, UNSUBSCRIBE, PUBLISH or PINGREQ Message from a Client.
+The ACKNOWLEDGE Control Message is sent by the Server in response to CONNECT, RELAY, SUBSCRIBE, UNSUBSCRIBE, PUBLISH or PINGREQ Message from a Client.

 The ACKNOWLEGE Message on CONNECT is sent with Message in the form of binary data that contains below Payload inforation.